-RECOMMENDATION: We recommend that the District have signed contracts on file for all contract employees.
-We also recommend that the board approve employment for all personnel.
+RECOMMENDATION: We recommend that the board approve employment for all personnel and approve compensation for any additional work performed by personnel.

-VIEWS OF RESPONSIBLE OFFICIALS OF THE AUDITEE: The school district acknowledges the finding and will implement policies to ensure that a signed contract is on file for all contract employees.
-In addition, the board will approve employment for all personnel.
+VIEWS OF RESPONSIBLE OFFICIALS OF THE AUDITEE: The school district acknowledges the finding and will implement policies to ensure that the board approves employment for all personnel, including any compensation for any additional work performed by personnel.